-By: /s/ Stephen G. Waldis Stephen G. Waldis, President and CEO
+By: /s/ Stephen G. Waldis

+Stephen G. Waldis, President and CEO

-THIS AGREEMENT is entered into as of December 30, 2008, by and between Stephen G. Waldis (the "Executive") and Synchronoss Technologies, Inc., a Delaware corporation (the "Company").
+This Agreement is entered into as of December 30, 2008, by and between Stephen G. Waldis (the "Executive") and Synchronoss Technologies, Inc., a Delaware corporation (the "Company").
 Executive and the Company agree that the Employment Agreement dated as of June 20, 2006 between the Company and the Executive shall be terminated as of December 31, 2008.

-(a) Position.
+- (a) Position.
 For the term of his employment under this Agreement (the "Employment"), the Company agrees to employ the Executive in the position of President, Chief Executive Officer and Chairman of the Board of Directors.
-The Executive shall report to the Company's Board of Directors (the "Board").

-(b) Obligations to the Company.
-During his Employment, the Executive (i) shall devote his full business efforts and time to the Company, (ii) shall not engage in any other employment, consulting or other business activity that would create a conflict of interest with the Company, (iii) shall not assist any person or entity in competing with the Company or in preparing to compete with the Company and (iv) shall comply with the Company's policies and rules, as they may be in effect from time to time.

-(c) No Conflicting Obligations.
+The Executive shall report to the Company's Board of Directors (the "Board"). - (b) Obligations to the Company.
+During his Employment, the Executive (i) shall devote his full business efforts and time to the Company, (ii) shall not engage in any other employment, consulting or other business activity that would create a conflict of interest with the Company, (iii) shall not assist any person or entity in competing with the Company or in preparing to compete with the Company and (iv) shall comply with the Company's policies and rules, as they may be in effect from time to time. - (c) No Conflicting Obligations.
 The Executive represents and warrants to the Company that he is under no obligations or commitments, whether contractual or otherwise, that are inconsistent with his obligations under this Agreement.
-The Executive represents and warrants the will not use or disclose, in connection with his Employment, any trade secrets or other proprietary information or intellectual property in which the Executive rough the executive represents and warrants to the Company that he is under no obligations or commitments, whether contractual or otherwise, that are inconsistent with his obligations under this Agreement.
-The Executive represents and warrants the will not use or disclose, in connection with his Employment, any trade secrets or other proprietary information or intellectual property in which the Executive or any other person has any right, title or interest and that his Employment will not infringe or violate the rights of any other person.
-The Executive represents and warrants to the Company that he has returned all property and confidential information belonging to any prior employer.

-(d) Commencement Date.
+The Executive represents and warrants that he will not use or disclose, in connection with his Employment, any trade secrets or other proprietary information or intellectual property in which the Executive or any other person has any right, title or interest and that his Employment will not infringe or violate the rights of any other person.
+The Executive represents and warrants to the Company that he has returned all property and confidential information belonging to any prior employer. - (d) Commencement Date.
 The Executive previously commenced full-time Employment.
-This Agreement shall govern the terms of Executive's Employment effective as of January 1, 2009 (the "Commencement Date") through the Term

-2. (a) Salary.
+This Agreement shall govern the terms of Executive's Employment effective as of January 1, 2009 (the "Commencement Date") through the Term - 2. (a) Salary.
 The Company shall pay the Executive as compensation for his services a base salary at a gross annual rate of not less than \$475,000.
 Such salary shall be payable in accordance with the Company's standard payroll procedures.
-(The annual compensation specified in this Subsection (a), together with any increases in such compensation that the Company may grant from time to time, is referred to in this Agreement as "Base Salary.").

-(b) Incentive Bonuses.
+(The annual compensation specified in this Subsection (a), together with any increases in such compensation that the Company may grant from time to time, is referred to in this Agreement as "Base Salary."). - (b) Incentive Bonuses.
 The Executive shall be eligible for an annual incentive bonus with a target amount equal to 65% of his Base Salary (the "Target Bonus").
 The Executive's bonus (if any) shall be awarded based on criteria established by the Board or its